 Change of Address

 Students are expected to notify the Office of the Registrar of any change in their local, permanent or e-mail address.
-Change of address can be completed online at (http://registrar.umd.edu/current/index.html#online-transactions) or forms are available at the following places:
+Change of address can be completed online by updating your contact information at (http://registrar.umd.edu/current/index.html#online-transactions) or forms are available at the following places:

 - Office of Student Financial Services and Cashiering, Room 1115 or 1135, Lee Building

 - Office of the Registrar, First Floor, Clarence M. Mitchell Jr. Building

 Please be advised that changing your permanent address could affect your residency status for tuition and billing purposes.
 For further information about these potential implications, please contact Residency Reclassification Services at email@example.com.

 Official classifications of undergraduate students are based on cumulative credits as follows:

 - sophomore, 30-59 credit hours;